How to Clean a Coffee Grinder to Achieve Great Tasting Coffee

 Simply turn the grinder upside down and throw the pulverized rice or tablets into the trash can.
 It’s vital that you give your grinder a few taps on the side, as this will help loosen any powder trapped inside the grinder hopper.

-Using a stiff brush will help remove any powder inside the hopper more efficiently.
+Using a brush can help remove any powder inside the hopper more efficiently.

 Step 6 – Wipe Clean